ProgrammerIn-wonderland/ProgrammerIn-wonderland.github.io/index.md

 | Business Email                   | alice@alicesworld.tech           |

 ### Some cool facts about me
-* I'm looking to go into the software field when I'm older
+* I used to work in telecom projects
 * I use a Framework Laptop running Arch btw
   * the specs of my laptop are as follows
   * 64 gigs of ram